How to use the crypto profit calculator

-Choose your base currency, such as USD, for accurate calculations.
+Currency Selection: Choose your base currency (like USD) for accurate calculations.

-Add relevant investment or exit fees to ensure precise profit or loss calculations.
+Fee Inclusion: Add associated investment or exit fees to ensure precise profit or loss calculations.

-The crypto profit calculator will provide a detailed breakdown of your profit or loss, total investment, and net return.
+Outcome Analysis: The Bitcoin Profit Calculator will provide a detailed breakdown of your profit or loss, total investment, and net return.

 Calculate your crypto profit automatically